-'HE law therefore still remaining, the Gospel was given : which being placed over the old testament, each complements the other, and by exertion with such velocity it revolves, that with its whirling it encircles the whole world.
-That is, it visits the lower regions, penetrates the heavenly, and illuminates the earthly.
-Which Gospel, just like the upper millstone, receives all believers, accepts all which come, and just as through certain small cavities of the precepts transmits towards the middle: that thenceforth by the saving commandments of the two testaments, the roughness of paganism has been ground down: produces all that is pure.
-Which likeness of the witness of Ezekiel the prophet, I observe, was touched upon, : when he said a wheel in the midst of a wheel. had been joined together.
-Therefore the operation of these millstones, that is the new and the old testaments, this the holy Church oversees with watchful care, that the roughness of sins having been dissipated, it should draw forth the kernel of a clean heart from hidden thoughts: and from the innermost, by the heavenly commandments, should produce spiritual food, concerning which food the apostle Pauls says, I gave you milk to drink: not meat.
-And again, But strong meat is for perfect men 25: who by habit have trained their senses, and so forth.
-And purifying our spirit from all human nature just as it strives to offer the finest wheat to God: as holy David says, A sacrifice of God is an afflicted spirit.
-But with such velocity does the gospel revolve: that none except the wise understand his course.
-Concerning which blessed Paul with understanding says, that the word of God may run and may be glorified in us.
+Ith the Law therefore still remaining, the Gospel was given: which being placed over the Old Testament, each complementeth the other, and by exertion with such velocity it revolveth, that with its whirling it encircleth the whole world.
+That is, it visiteth the lower regions, penetrateth the heavenly, and 23 illuminateth the earthly.
+Gospel, just like the upper millstone, receiveth all believers, accepteth all which come, and just as through certain small cavities of the precepts transmitteth towards the middle: that from thenceforth by the saving commandments of the two testaments, the roughness of paganism having been ground down produceth all that is pure.
+Which likeness of the witness of Ezekiel the prophet, I observe, was touched upon: when he saith a wheel in the midst of a wheel, had been joined together.
+Therefore the operation of these millstones, that is the New and the

+Old Testaments, this the holy Church overseeth with watchful care, that the roughness of sins having been dissipated, it should draw forth the kernel of a clean heart from hidden thoughts: and from the innermost, by the heavenly commandments, should produce spiritual food, concerning which food the apostle Pauls saith, I gave you milk to drink: not meat.
+And again, But strong meat is for perfect men: who by habit have trained their senses, and so forth.
+And purifying our spirit from all human nature just as it striveth to offer the finest wheat to God: as holy David saith, A sacrifice of God is an afflicted spirit.
+But with such velocity doth the Gospel revolve: that none except the wise understandeth his course.
+Concerning which blessed Paul with understanding saith, that the word of God may run and may be glorified in us.
 But thou, O Lord.